 - Use Limitations:

-- Fire Marshal’s maximum occupancy limits cannot be exceeded.
+- The Fire Marshal’s maximum occupancy limits cannot be exceeded.

-- Individuals, community groups or non-profit organizations must check in with library staff on first arrival for any meeting and provide them with an attendance count before departure.
+- Individuals, community groups, or non-profit organizations must check in with library staff upon arrival for any meeting and provide them with an attendance count before departure.

-- Refreshments other than dry snacks and covered beverage containers are not permitted in meeting room unless permission has been granted.
-Individuals, community groups or non-profit organizations wishing to bring refreshments must complete and submit a Food & Beverage Permission Addendum and will be assessed a non-refundable cleaning fee.
+- Refreshments other than dry snacks and beverages in covered containers are not permitted in a meeting room unless permission has been granted.
+Individuals, community groups, or non-profit organizations wishing to bring refreshments must complete and submit a Food & Beverage Permission Addendum and will be assessed a non-refundable cleaning fee.
 Payment of the fee must be made prior to use of the room.
 Applicants should retain receipt for proof of payment.
 Failure to obtain an approved Food & Beverage Permission Addendum will result in a cleaning fee being assessed as well as possible denial of future use.